alkaupp/auth/README.md

 Usage
 -----

-First authorize, so "Auth" can provide authentication services for your application.
+First authorize your application, so "Auth" can start providing authentication services for your application.

 POST /authorize